Bad-Wolf-developpement/candle-greenhouse/README.md

 - Alert on some condition(battery, soil to wet, etc....)
 - Main valve in case of water leak
 - water flow sensor to prevent water leak
+- be able to inform if the greehouse is running on battery or on main power if multiple power source are available)
+- must be able to inform if low water in the barrel (so need manual filling

 ### Other idea: